Particular/docs.particular.net/nservicebus/msmq/scalability-and-ha/sender-side-distribution.md

 ### FilePath

 Specifies the path and file name of the instance mapping file.
-This can be a realtive or an absolute file path.
+This can be a relative or an absolute file path.
 Relative file paths are resolved from `AppDomain.BaseDirectoy`.

 Default: `instance-mapping.xml`